 While using digital manufacturing, it is easy to adapt a 3D design using a 3D modeling software and print different iterations of the same product.
 If you need mass-customization, additive manufacturing will be the cheapest and most efficient way to create your products.

-3D printing allows more flexibility for your business.
+3D printing allows more flexibility and adaptability for your business.
 When you need a part, you can just 3D print it.
 If you need to modify a part, you can also 3D print it.
 With an online 3D printing service such as Sculpteo, you can order the number of parts you need, there is no minimum, from 1 to 10K+ parts you only produce what you need.

 There are actually plenty of 3D printing technologies and materials available.
 From FDM to SLS and Binder Jetting, you will necessarily find a technology suiting your project!